OliverBugar/Movie-Analysis/README.md

 # Analysis of Revenue Trands throughout the years

-As we can see the Budget vs Revenue trends across movies genres, we can now focus to see, how revenue develope throughout the years.
-In the screenshot below, we can see the revenue of different genres in different colour throughout the years.
+After analyzing Budget vs. Revenue trends across genres, we shifted focus to how revenue evolved over time.
+The chart below highlights revenue trends for different genres, with a notable drop in 2020 caused by the COVID-19 pandemic.

+During this time, global cinema closures and restrictions drastically reduced film revenue.
+For instance, China’s box office revenue fell from $2.1 billion in early 2019 to just $3.9 million in early 2020, following the closure of 70,000 cinemas in January.
+Similar trends were seen worldwide: Italy reported a 94% drop in revenue during the first weekend of March 2020, and many other countries—including the US, UK, and Japan—closed cinemas entirely in March and April.

+These closures, along with reduced attendance and capacity limitations, had a severe impact on global box office performance.
+Before 2020, action movies consistently dominated revenue, generating the largest share at the box office.

 <img src="https://github.com/user-attachments/assets/70747412-fde5-44a2-a694-64db5b475d3b" alt="Description" width="800" height="500"> <img src="https://github.com/user-attachments/assets/cdb08eb3-5072-4421-8b39-038877a59f7c" alt="Description" width="200" height="500">